riaacordero/riaacordero/README.md

 I am Ria, a passionate artist, anything tech enthusiast, and aspiring front-end web and app developer!

-I am a 19-year old Computer Science student from [Malayan Colleges Mindanao](https://mcm.edu.ph).
-I am also an active volunteer for DEVCON Davao Chapter and a former representative for PSITS-XI!
+I am a 20-year old Computer Science student from [Malayan Colleges Mindanao](https://mcm.edu.ph).
+I am currently the VP for Communications of DEVCON Davao Chapter and a former representative for PSITS-XI!
 I am a freelance digital illustrator and an enthusiast in UI/UX research & design.
 As an artist, I have also competed in few regional art competitions.

-As a tech enthusiast, I love everything software-related and *Fun fact: I am an Apple and Google fangirl!* I also enjoy studying about human-computer psychology and how it relates to creating a good user experience.
+As a tech enthusiast, I love everything software-related and *Fun fact: I am an Apple and Google fangirl!*

 ## Programming Languages 👩‍💻

 I am no master, but I do code.
 I'm currently learning:

 - HTML/CSS
-- Javascript
+- ReactJS
 - Java
 - Python
 - Dart/Flutter